samito-p/test/README.md

 - IoT (Internet of Things)
     - The network of physical devices, vehicles, home appliances, and other items embedded with sensors, software, and connectivity, allowing them to collect and exchange data.
 - Robotics
     - A field that involves the design, construction, operation, and control of robots, often for applications such as manufacturing, healthcare, and transportation.
+- Embedded Systems
+    - A field that involves the design, construction, operation, and control of robots, often for applications such as manufacturing, healthcare, and transportation.
 <!-- tocstop -->